Alluxio/alluxio/docs/en/api/POSIX-API.md

 could be probably improved by a large extent by leveraging the FUSE cache write-backs feature introduced in kernel 3.15 (supported by libfuse 3.x userspace libs but not supported in jnr-fuse yet).

-## Configuration Parameters For Alluxio-FUSE
+## Configuration Parameters For Alluxio POSIX API

-These are the configuration parameters for Alluxio-FUSE.
+These are the configuration parameters for Alluxio POSIX API.

 <table class="table table-striped">
 <tr><th>Parameter</th><th>Default Value</th><th>Description</th></tr>